 I get lots of emails from people who are considering a career in instructional design.
 In fact, that’s why I created a free 12-lesson email course called Breaking into Instructional Design.
 It’s all about the career.

+In this article, I provide a summary of the answers I’ve given to common instructional design career questions.
 Keep in mind that I provide only one perspective and that it’s important to get other opinions.
-That said, here are common questions I’ve been asked followed by a summary of the answers I’ve given.
+That said, here are common questions I’ve been asked followed by

 What Instructional Designers Do